What opportunities and risks are in trade between Armenia, Azerbaijan, and Georgia?

 Growing opportunities in South Caucasus trade

-- The South Caucasus lies along the Middle Corridor, which connects China and Europe via Central Asia and the Black Sea.
+- The South Caucasus is strategically located on the Middle Corridor, between China and Europe through Central Asia and the Black Sea.

-- Georgia is a key logistics hub with access to ports on the Black Sea.
+- Georgia serves as a key logistics hub in the South Caucasus, with access to Black Sea ports.

-These developments increase regional competitiveness and strengthen integration into global supply chains.
+These improvements enhance regional competitiveness and support integration into global supply chains.

-- Azerbaijan is a major energy producer, exporting oil and natural gas to Europe through pipelines that pass via Georgia.
+- Azerbaijan exports oil and natural gas to Europe through pipeline networks that pass through Georgia.

-- These energy networks create interdependence and foster stable economic relationships.
+- These energy links create economic interdependence and encourage stable economic relations.

-- Further investment in energy transit can serve the logistics, construction, and service industries.
+- Additional investment in energy transportation infrastructure can also support the logistics, construction, and service sectors.

-These developments contribute to more stable revenue streams and support long-term infrastructure growth in the region.
+These developments strengthen government revenues and support long-term infrastructure growth across the region.

-- Georgia has improved customs efficiency and expanded digital trade systems.
+- Georgia has enhanced customs facilitation and increased digital trade infrastructure.

-- Streamlined border procedures reduce delays and lower transaction costs.
+- The streamlined border procedures minimize delays and decrease transaction costs.

-- Greater transparency benefits small and medium-sized enterprises (SMEs).
+- Increased transparency particularly benefits small and medium-sized enterprises (SMEs).

-This leads to easier cross-border trade and improved business confidence.
+This facilitates cross-border trade and improves business confidence.

-- Reconstruction projects in formerly disputed areas are creating demand for:
+- Reconstruction projects in areas affected by past conflicts are creating demand for:

 - Construction materials